dbergey/Type-To-Navigate/README.markdown

 2. Click all ensuing confirmation buttons.

-Chrome will automatically update Type-to-Navigate when there is a new version, so there should be continual improvements where needed.
-Safari can be configured to auto-update as well.
+Both browsers provide an automatic extension update service, so there should be continual improvements where needed.
+Safari will not install updates without permission unless you check "Install Updates Automatically" in Extensions preferences; Chrome updates them automatically.

 Sites With Remaining Quirks
 ---------------------------